artfulbytes/bots2d/README.md

         + Include files for the renderer part of the simulator
 * src
     - physics
-        + Implementation files the physics part of the simulator
+        + Implementation files for the physics part of the simulator
         + Basically wrappers around Box2D
     - renderer
         + Implementation files for the renderer part of the simulator